Dead Parrot sketch: Plot

-Mr. Praline (Cleese) enters the pet shop to register a complaint about a recently purchased Norwegian Blue parrot (actually Spix's macaw; parrots are not native to Norway) just as the shopkeeper (Palin) is preparing to close the establishment for lunch.
+Mr. Praline (Cleese) enters the pet shop to register a complaint about a recently purchased 'Norwegian Blue parrot' (parrots are not native to Norway) just as the shopkeeper (Palin) is preparing to close the establishment for lunch.
 Despite being told that the bird is deceased and that it had been nailed to its perch, the proprietor insists that it is "pining for the fjords" or simply "stunned".

 As the exasperated Praline attempts to wake up the parrot, the shopkeeper tries to make the bird move by hitting the cage, and Praline erupts into a rage after banging "Polly Parrot" on the counter.
-After listing several euphemisms for death ("is no more", "has ceased to be", "bereft of life, it rests in peace", and "is an ex-parrot") he is told to go to the pet shop run by the shopkeeper's brother in Bolton, Lancashire for a refund.
+After listing several euphemisms for death ("is no more", "has ceased to be", "bereft of life, it rests in peace", and "is an ex-parrot") he is told to go to the pet shop run by the shopkeeper's brother in Bolton, Lancashire, for a refund.
 He travels to Bolton only to find himself in the exact same store as before, with his cage on the floor, as the proprietor of that store (who is really the first shopkeeper, save for a false moustache) claims this is Ipswich, prompting Praline to return to the railway station, where the station attendant (Terry Jones) assures him that he is actually in Bolton after all.

 Confronting the shopkeeper's "brother" for lying, the shopkeeper claims he was playing a prank on Praline by sending him to Ipswich, which he claims was a palindrome for Bolton; Praline points out that the shopkeeper was wrong because a palindrome for Bolton would have been "Notlob" (i.e., it would not be spelled the same backwards).
 When the shopkeeper demands to know what he wants, Praline refuses to continue this conversation, saying that "this is getting too silly".
-The no-nonsense Colonel (Graham Chapman) then bursts in to concur and orders the sketch stopped.
+The no-nonsense Colonel (Graham Chapman) then bursts in to concur and orders the sketch to be stopped.